JoshuaKGoldberg/Goldblog/content/blog/no-unattainable-intelligence/index.md

 Some folks suffer from a false perception that the experts in their field are unapproachable titans of industry who operate on an nigh unattainable intellectual level.
 Describing differences between people in terms of intellectual superiority reinforces that perception.
+While many experts are shockingly smart, many are not -- and it can be demotivating to think that you need to be a genius to be an expert.

-Worse, if you're being perceived as an "expert", folks suffering imposter syndrome might already think there's an intelligence gap between you.
+Worse, if you're being perceived as an expert yourself, folks suffering imposter syndrome might already think there's an intelligence gap between you and them.
 Phrasing other experts as much smarter than you can make it seem to that there are _multiple_ impossible-to-bridge intelligence gaps.

 It's fine and good to give credit and recognition where they're due.